o3de/o3de.org/content/docs/userguide/python-asset-builder-bootstrap.md

+description: ' Learn to create or modify a bootstrap file for a Python Asset Builder. '
+slug: python-asset-builder-bootstrap
+title: Create or modify a bootstrap script
+---
 # Create or modify a bootstrap script<a name="python-asset-builder-bootstrap"></a>

 To make your Python Asset Builder script available to the asset processing system, you must add a `bootstrap.py` file to the path or modify an existing `bootstrap.py` file\.
 We recommend you use a location that is relative to where your Python Asset Builder scripts will be stored, such as one of the following: